 - Communication and community feeling among colleagues are encouraged

-- BUT: At the same time, these structures provide distraction, noise, lower productivity, etc.
+- BUT: At the same time, these structures cause distraction, noise from noise, less productivity, etc.

-5. Fact: Half of German employees believe that you can be productive in the home office.
-Nevertheless, the majority of respondents (both in Germany and globally) assume that the classic office will continue to exist in the future.
+5th fact: Half of the German employees are of the opinion that you can be productive in the home office.
+Nevertheless, the majority of respondents (both in Germany and in a global comparison) assume that the classic office will continue to exist in the future.

-- 77% of German employees believe that the classic office will last at least for the duration of their working life
+- 77% of German employees believe that the classic office will continue to exist for at least the duration of their working life

-- 30% of respondents in emerging economies believe that this form will never completely disappear
+- 30% of respondents in emerging markets believe that this form will never go away completely

-6. Fact: Overtime is no exception, even if Germany seems to have stricter limits compared to other countries.
+6. Fact: Overtime is not an exception, even if Germany seems to have tighter boundaries compared to other countries.

-- 30% of German employees make phone calls outside working hours (vs. 52% in global average)
+- 30% of German employees make phone calls outside of working hours (vs. 52% global average)

-7. Fact: 43% of German employees currently use their personal equipment for work purposes or plan to do so in the future (54% in EMEA comparison, 58% global).
+7. Fact: 43% of German employees currently use their personal device for work purposes or plan to do so in the future (54% in an EMEA comparison, 58% globally).